vivo-project/Vitro/README.md

 ## Community

 Vitro and [VIVO](https://github.com/vivo-project/VIVO) are closely tied.
 If you want to get engaged with Vitro, please contact and join the VIVO community.
-Different ways are are listed at https://vivoweb.org/contact/.
+Different ways are listed at https://vivoweb.org/contact/.

 ## Contributing Code